 In Scotland, there are 23 volunteer Mountain Rescue teams, with over 800 volunteers.
 These teams provide 24/7 search and rescue services, critical to keeping people safe.

 Since it began its support of Mountain Rescue, St John Scotland has provided bases for 14 teams in Scotland including Aberdeen, Arran, Arrochar, Dundonnell, Galloway, Lomond, Moffat, Oban, Ochils, Skye, Tayside and Tweed Valley.

-The total cost of these bases has now topped £2 million, and are provided to the teams under licence and rent free, but are now owned by the teams themselves.
+The total cost of these bases has now topped £2 million and were initially provided to the teams under licence and rent free, but are now owned by the teams themselves.

-Each mountain rescue team works in a unique environment so there is no typical mountain rescue vehicle.
+Each Mountain Rescue team works in a unique environment, so there is no 'typical' vehicle.
 Most of the teams in Scotland chose a Land Rover Defender, however each one required some degree of customisation and additional equipment such as winches, spotlights, roof racks and roll cages.
 Land Rover also adapted some of the early vehicles to ensure that a stretcher would fit in the vehicle.
 In some areas such as Glencoe, the terrain was such that the most suitable vehicle was a van with extra seating to take the team to the nearest point by road.

 In 2011, St John Scotland then rolled out a programme to provide a grant for £20,000 for Mountain Rescue teams to replace old vehicles.

 St John Scotland is proud to support the dedicated and brave volunteers of the Scottish Mountain Rescue community in their life-saving work, helping those in need and danger.
 You can find out more about Mountain Rescue in Scotland by visiting www.scottishmountainrescue.org